ADAM AARONSON; HEIKE BRACHLOW; and DAVID M FLOWER

-(formerly of London Glass Blowing) has created a stunning series of blown vessels which have a rich, rusted finish with sweeping, carved lines revealing coloured glass underneath.
-Each piece is underlit to make the lines of colour 'sing'.
+For this exhibition David M Flower (formerly of London Glass Blowing) has created a stunning series of blown vessels which have a rich, rusted finish with sweeping, carved lines revealing coloured glass beneath.
+Each piece is underlit making the lines of colour 'sing'.

-German-born international glass artist, Heike Brachlow, will be showing a selection of extremely poised, cast-glass sculptures which demonstrate the subtlety of her coloured glass which she creates in her studio at Parndon Mill, Harlow.
+German-born international glass artist, Heike Brachlow, will be showing a selection of precision, cast-glass sculptures which demonstrate the subtlety of her coloured glass which she creates in her studio at Parndon Mill, Harlow.

 Adam Aaronson will be exhibiting a series of beautiful, hand blown glass bowls, together with a selection of serene, frosted glass sculptures.
 Aaronson specialises in free blown glass sculpture.
 He experiments with different glass techniques to produce highly finished forms.

 Also joining the line-up by special invitation are works in glass by ABU JAFAR and EWA WAWRZYNIAK.
 Jafar creates stunning fused glass sculptures and wall-hung pieces which demonstrate his painterly background.
 The layers of hand-painted, fused glass take their inspiration from psychology, philosophy, classical music and day-to-day human existence.

 Polish born, Ewa, creates distinctive, kiln-cast and sand-cast glass sculptures, often using sand moulds lined with copper foil.
 Her work feels initimate and deals with perceptions of the house as a 'private space'.
-Please note

 Please note, only a selection of work by each artist is illustrated online.
 To see the full exhibition please either visit the gallery or request a catalogue.